-Instagram captions point #4: Tell a Story with Signature Style, Humour and Gimmicks
+Instagram captions Tip #4: Tell a Story with Signature Style, Humour and Gimmicks

 If you decide to tell the story behind a post and multiply its value, you should do so using a signature style of some kind.
-Gimmicks, in-jokes, whatever you want to call them: having repeated structures gives you parameters to work with when writing captions.
+Gimmicks, inside jokes, personality, whatever you want to call it: having repeated structures gives you parameters to work with when writing captions.
 And it gives your brand a unique voice that your followers can understand and enjoy, as if you were one of their friends with a quirky personality.

 Wits and puns are a good way to get such a signature style started and draw in new users with a caption.
 Someone once said that ‘cleverness is next to godliness on social media’.
 What were they referring to?
 Mainly the use of puns, word-play and general wittiness to gain attention online.
 There’s a reason why memes are so popular!
 They’re short, smart, and funny pieces of text and image that people can relate to.
 And this is a technique which works brilliantly to create short, memorable Instagram captions.

 If you’re struggling for ideas, think of your caption like a tabloid newspaper headline and use that to help you create something short and memorable.
 Developing your own unique style or repeated gimmick will both appeal to followers and make this a lot easier for you to repeat.
-Innocent, for example, don’t just use this silly, joking tone on this post’s caption – they do it all the time as a trademark brand of humour.
+Innocent and Denny’s don’t just use this silly, joking tone on these posts – they use it across social media and further as the brand personality!

-Instagram captions point #5: Ask a Rhetorical or Leading Question
+Instagram captions Tip#5: Ask a Rhetorical or Leading Question

 Asking questions when creating the perfect caption is a tried-and-tested way to engage with your users, and it rarely fails.
 Don’t just ask any old question: use leading or rhetorical questions to both engage your follower’s attention and give them an opportunity for dialogue with you.

-This technique works especially well if you already have a strong, highly engaged fan-base, where you can ask for help or advice.
+This technique works especially well if you already have a strong, highly engaged fan-base, who you can ask for help or advice.
 Everyone loves to share their two cents and many will comment with an opinion!
 An open-ended question which is personal to your followers like Newcastle University’s example below is always a winner for user engagement.

-Combine this point with your research from Point 1 to make sure your question is relevant and you have a winning formula for the perfect caption (just don’t overuse it).
+Combine this Tip with your research from Tip 1 to make sure your question is relevant and you have a winning formula for the perfect caption (just don’t overuse it).

-Just don’t take any attempts at slang, local customs or being ‘edgy’.
+Just don’t take too many attempts at slang, local customs or being ‘edgy’.
 We all cringe when we see a post on Instagram that is in poor taste or trying way too hard.
-We can all think of marketing campaigns which backfired because marketers tried to hard to take advantage of the zeitgiest, such as American Apparel’s tasteless 20% ‘Hurricane Sandy’ sale, promoted on social media to abbreviate everything and sound like a texting teenager is a sure-fire way to make Instagram users roll their eyes and pass on by your caption.
+We can all think of marketing campaigns which backfired because marketers missed the mark such as American Apparel’s tasteless 20% ‘Hurricane Sandy’ sale, promoted on social media.

 If a quality image makes someone stop and think, the perfect caption would offer them more, and it needs to be well-checked for spelling and grammar in order to do so.

 When creating the perfect caption on Instagram for your company, just remember to go over these points.
-Once you’ve researched what your followers want to see, create something short and sweet to avoid losing the user’s attention: under 40 characters if you can manage it.
+Once you’ve researched what your followers want to see, create something short and sweet to avoid losing the user’s attention.

-Make sure to consider how your caption looks on other social media if cross-posting and be careful with how many hashtags you use (if you don’t put them separately in the comments or separate with a punctuation trick).
+Be sure to consider how your caption looks on other social media if cross-posting and be careful with how many hashtags you use (if you don’t put them separately in the comments or separate with a punctuation trick).
 While we’re talking about hashtags, tasteful combinations of emojis are often a good idea.
 Use these tools to tell a story in your caption and/or ask an open-ended question to increase engagement.

-If you can also manage a little wordplay and some witty puns (all spell-checked and appropriate, of course), then you’re set to have the perfect caption for each image with room for a little eye-catching controversy if need be.
+If you can also manage a little wordplay and some wit (all spell-checked and appropriate, of course), then you’re set to have the perfect caption for each image with room for a little eye-catching controversy if need be.

-All of these points are a great way to engage with your users, but remember: a clear call to action is what will make them, well, take action.
-A great way to drive users to your business page is to add the link to your website in your Instagram bio, and ask followers to visit.
-If you have an eCommerce business, you should definitely check out Photoslurp’s Shoppable Instagram, a tool that helps brands drive sales directly from Instagram.
+All of these tips are a great way to engage with your users, but remember: a clear call to action is what will make them, well, take action.
+A useful way to drive users to your business page is to remain users of the link in your bio – don’t be afraid to tell them where they can find your products!